timebertt/masters-thesis-controller-sharding/content/20-fundamentals.md

 Most importantly, the control plane must facilitate reasonable API request processing latency.
 To consider a controller setup as performing adequately, the following SLOs need to be satisfied:

-1. The time of enqueuing object keys for reconciliation for every controller, measured as the 99th percentile per cluster-day, is at maximum 1 second.
+1. \sloc{queue}The time of enqueuing object keys for reconciliation for every controller, measured as the 99th percentile per cluster-day, is at maximum 1 second.
-2. The latency of realizing the desired state of objects for every controller, excluding reconciliation time of controlled objects, until observed by a watch request, measured as the 99th percentile per cluster-day, is at maximum $x$, where $x$ depends on the controller.
+2. \sloc{recon}The latency of realizing the desired state of objects for every controller, excluding reconciliation time of controlled objects, until observed by a watch request, measured as the 99th percentile per cluster-day, is at maximum $x$, where $x$ depends on the controller.

-The queue duration (SLI 1) is comparable to the API request latency SLIs of Kubernetes.
+The queue duration (SLI \refsloc*{queue}) is comparable to the API request latency SLIs of Kubernetes (SLI \refslok*{mutating}, \refslok*{read}).
 It captures the system's responsiveness, where a low queue duration results in a better user experience.
 If the time object keys are queued for reconciliation is too high, changes to the objects' desired state are not processed promptly, and changes to objects' observed state are not recorded promptly.
-The reconciliation latency (SLI 2) is comparable to Kubernetes' pod startup latency SLI.
+The reconciliation latency (SLI \refsloc*{recon}) is comparable to Kubernetes' pod startup latency SLI (SLI \refslok*{startup}).
 It measures how fast the system can bring the desired state of objects to reality.
 However, it strongly depends on the type of controller.
 For example, a simple controller owning a small set of objects should only take 5 seconds at maximum to configure them as desired, while a controller orchestrating a large set of objects or external infrastructure might take up to 1 minute to reach the desired state.